agourlay/post-on-my-fridge/Readme.md

 The client side uses a lot of javascript to build all the  interactions.
 (Jquery / Jquery UI).

-All the content is built dynamically on the client from a JSON object requested every 5 minutes from the server.
+All the content is built dynamically on the client from a JSON object requested every 10 minutes from the server.

-## How to use it

-Deploy it on your Google App Engine account or test it there www.post-on-my-fridge.appspot.com

 ## Donation